 All trucks entering the convoy must be of 10-GVW or larger, but please note that hazardous materials are not permitted.

-Special Olympics athletes have the opportunity to ride "shotgun" in the cab of one of the trucks during the Convoy.
+Special Olympics athletes have the opportunity to ride "shotgun" in the truck cabs during the Convoy.
+(This is an option for truckers and athletes are accompanied by an adult).

 The 2013 Truck Convoy had 147 trucks raise $43,000.
 In its 11-year history, the event has raised more than $333,000 for Special Olympics Delaware.